Puckett-Lab/deepRetinotopy/Models/README.md

 - ./deepRetinotopy_ecc_LH.py (eccentricity);
 - ./deepRetinotopy_PA_LH.py (polar angle).

-## Trained models
-Before running the ModelEvalGeneralizability_ecc(PA).py to generate predictions on the test dataset, you first need to download the pre-trained models and put them at ./output.

 ## Generalization
-Scripts for loading our pre-trained models and generating predictions on the test dataset are:
+Scripts for loading our pre-trained models (don't forget to download them from OSF, and to place them at ./output), and generating predictions on the test dataset are:
 - ./ModelEvalGeneralizability_ecc.py;
 - ./ModelEvalGeneralizability_PA.py;
 - ./ModelEvalGeneralizability_PA_rotatedROI.py.